Skip To Main Content

 The district must submit attendance of its students to the TEA reflecting attendance at a specific time each day.

-Official attendance is taken every day at 10 a.m., which is during the second instructional hour as required by state rule.
+Official attendance is taken every day at 10 a.m., which is during the third instructional hour as required by state rule.

 A student absent for any portion of the day, including at the official attendance-taking time, should follow the procedures below to provide documentation of the absence.